Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 ```

 #### The GET Request
-One of the most common HTTP methods is GET.
-The GET method indicates that you’re trying to get or retrieve data from a specified resource.
+One of the most common HTTP methods is GET. <br>
+The GET method indicates that you’re trying to get or retrieve data from a specified resource.<br>
 To make a GET request you can invoke `requests.get()`.
 ```python
 import requests
 requests.get('https://www.ebi.ac.uk/Tools/dbfetch/dbfetch?db=ena_sequence&id=J00231&style=raw')